Reproduction vs Authentic Antiques: Complete Guide to Authentication

 Pontil Marks

 The pontil is the iron rod used to hold a glass object while the glassblower shapes it.
 When removed, it leaves a rough scar on the base.
 Pre-1860 glass typically shows rough or open pontil marks.
 A smooth, polished base on a piece claimed to be 18th century is a red flag.
-Note that modern collectors prize both types, but the mark helps authenticate the date.
+Note that collectors prize both types, but the mark helps authenticate the date.

 Mold Seams